Defining functions

 The output type here is not a stream because each tuple component is derived from an aggregation, which produces a single result. |

-Refer to Using functions for more details on calling functions.
+Refer to Calling functions from patterns for more details on calling functions.

 Function undefinition